 - Exploring natural coping strategies for anxiety, for example meditation and mindfulness, which have been shown to help people more effectively manage anxiety and cope with cravings for drugs and alcohol.

 Addiction treatment that addresses co-occurring mental health issues such as anxiety and depression can free you from the chains of benzodiazepine addiction and allow you to move forward with a happier, healthier way of life.
-At Desert Hope, you’ll find the highest quality care every step of the way from a safe medical detox with 24/7 medical supervision all the way to outpatient and sober living.
+At Desert Hope, you’ll be able to access various levels of addiction treatment as well as safe medical detox services with 24/7 medical supervision.

 - Food and Drug Administration.
 Xanax.